Conulariida: Phylogeny

-About 20 genera and 150 species are known, but except for local occurrences, Conulariids are relatively uncommon.
+About 20 genera and 150 species are known, but except for local occurrences, conulariids are relatively uncommon.

 The conulariids were originally thought to be anthozoan cnidarians.
 However, the lack of septa or other features diagnostic of anthozoans led researchers to abandon this hypothesis.
-Ivantsov and Fedonkin (2002) posit that the conulariids were ancestrally tri-radially symmetrical, as typified with Vendoconularia, typical of the structure seen in Vendozooans.
+Ivantsov and Fedonkin (2002) posit that the conulariids were ancestrally tri-radially symmetrical, as typified with Vendoconularia, typical of the structure seen in vendozoans.
 Conulariids are, however, technically a part of the Ediacaran biota as their fossil record starts at latest parts of that period.

 It is now also thought that the conulate trilobozoans derived their fourfold symmetry from a sixfold symmetry, as seen in Vendoconularia.
 This in turn, is thought to be originally derived from an ancestral disk-like trilobozoan three-fold symmetry.

 Until the 1930s, the affinities of conulariids were unknown.
 They were first proposed to be fossil scyphozoans by Helmut Kiderlen.
 Since then conulariids have generally been thought to be of Cnidarian affinity, either near the base of the cnidarian family tree or members of the subclade Medusozoa, though their exact placement within the clade is still uncertain.